JohnsonBrendanR/BIDA/README.md

-This repo contains projects for the Corporate Finance Institute - Business Intelligence and Data Analysis course found here: https://corporatefinanceinstitute.com/certifications/business-intelligence-data-analyst-bida/ .
+This repo contains projects/files for the Corporate Finance Institute - Business Intelligence and Data Analysis course found here: https://corporatefinanceinstitute.com/certifications/business-intelligence-data-analyst-bida/ .

 The goal is showcase the files and work you must complete to pass the exams.

-Skills learned:
-- Data connecting from csv
-- Power Query:
-    - Transformation/ Cleaning of data
-- Creating Star Schema and Relationships

-- Creating charts and graphs
-    - Creating:
-        - DAX Functions
-        - Measured Functions
+This branch includes files from the certification/courses for the Excel, Power BI, Tableau, SQL, and Python.